Facial structures for various notions of positivity and applications to the theory of entanglement: Boundary structures for positive maps

 Although the whole facial structures of the cone $\mathbb P_s$ is still mysterious for $s<m\meet n$ as well as for $s=1$, it is possible to characterize the boundaries of these cones using the duality between $\mathbb P_s$ and $\mathbb V_s$, since we know all extreme rays of the cone $\mathbb V_s$ by definition.
 Note that the boundary of a convex set consists of maximal faces.

 For a product vector $z=\xi\ot \eta\in\mathbb C^m\ot\mathbb C^n$, we have

 This relation shows the following:

-Let $X$ and $Y$ be finite dimensional normed spaces, which are dual each other with respect to a bilinear pairing $\lan\ , \ \ran$, as before.
+Let $X$ and $Y$ be finite-dimensional normed spaces, which are dual each other with respect to a bilinear pairing $\lan\ , \ \ran$, as before.
 We also assume that $C$ is a closed convex cone of $X$ on which the pairing is {\sl non-degenerate}, that is,

 By the compactness argument, we see that this assumption guarantees the existence of a point $\eta\in C^\circ$ with the property:

 which is seemingly stronger than (\ref{non-degenerate}).
 As an another immediate consequence of (\ref{non-degenerate}), we also have